← Back to Blog

 What is today's average mortgage rate?

-As of March 12, 2026, the Freddie Mac Primary Mortgage Market Survey reports a national average of 6.11% for a 30-year fixed mortgage and 5.50% for a 15-year fixed.
-These figures reflect loans to borrowers with strong credit (typically 740+ FICO) and a 20% down payment.
-Your actual rate will vary based on your credit profile, loan size, and the lender you choose.
+As of May 28, 2026, the Freddie Mac Primary Mortgage Market Survey reports a national average of 6.53% for a 30-year fixed mortgage and 5.87% for a 15-year fixed.
+These figures are national benchmarks, not borrower-specific quotes.
+Your actual rate will vary based on your credit profile, loan size, property, points, lock period and lender.

 Which state has the lowest mortgage rates?